Movers San Diego to The Bay Area: Serving All 9 Counties from San Jose to Marin

 Navigating Regional Measure 3 & Bridge Tolls

-- Escalating Bridge Costs: As of 2026, tolls on the seven state-owned bridges (including San Mateo-Hayward and Richmond-San Rafael) have increased significantly under Regional Measure 3.
+- Escalating Bridge Costs: As of 2026, tolls on the seven state-owned bridges (including San Mateo-Hayward) have increased under Regional Measure 3.

 - Commercial Rates: A standard 3-axle moving truck now costs approximately $19.50 – $20.00+ to cross westbound into the Bay Area.